leadership

 The President sets the tone for the club and are expected to provide helpful, supportive leadership for all of the club’s activities and be the first to assume responsibility for the progress and welfare of the club.

-• Work with officer’s team to create and achieve short-term and long-term goals
+• Work with the officer’s team to create and achieve short-term and long-term goals

 • Preside over club and executive meetings